iPankajrai/concretesite/README.md

 # concretesite
-This is Learning project in Concrete5 Framework
+This is Learning project in Concrete5 Framework.
+Modified the empty concrete site with custom template.